 I insist on actual quality, rather than perceived quality.
 The success I realize is due, in part, to the commitment I make to ensure that no compromise exists in the design, materials, construction, or finish of a Richard Sachs frame or bicycle.

 I firmly believe that my high standards have been a bit easier to achieve because I do work alone.
 I have no apprentice and employ no outside help, either in my workroom, or in the form of subcontractors.
 From beginning to end, I do it all.
 And that includes answering the telephone.
-If you want to know more about my bicycle frames and how they are made … if you have a question about frame design or construction, proper fit, acceptable alignment, tolerances … anything at all, call me.
-I will be the one answering your call, and I would be very pleased to tell you more.
+If you want to know more about my bicycle frames and how they are made … if you have a question about frame design or construction, proper fit, acceptable alignment, tolerances … anything at all, email me.
+I will be the one answering your message, and I would be very pleased to tell you more.